-If, as a result of the post-tenure review process, the faculty member is found to not be meeting the minimum standards required of a tenured member of his or her discipline, he or she is responsible for remediating the deficiencies, and both the University and College are expected to assist through developmental opportunities.
-A faculty member's failure to successfully remediate deficiencies may result in disciplinary action governed by due process pursuant to the standards described in the Policy and Procedures Manual, Sections 9-9 through 9-17.
+If, as a result of the post-tenure review process, the faculty member is not found to meet the minimum standards required of a tenured member of his or her discipline, he or she is responsible for remediating the deficiencies, and both the University and College are expected to assist through developmental opportunities.
+The faculty member, the department chair, and the College dean must mutually decide upon a timeline for remediation.
+A faculty member's failure to successfully remediate deficiencies may result in disciplinary action governed by due process pursuant to the standards described in the Policy and Procedures Manual, Sections 9-9 through 9-16.

 PPM 8-11 Evaluation of Faculty Members